-Taping Holbrook, Brockton, Fall River, Stoughton and New Bedford
+Taping Holbrook, Brockton, Fall River, and Stoughton

 The Taping Method is a rehabilitative taping technique that is designed to facilitate the body's natural healing process while providing support and stability to muscles and joints without restricting the body's range of motion.
 It provides extended soft tissue manipulation to prolong the benefits of manual therapy administered within the clinical setting.
 The tape is latex-free and wearable for days at a time.
 It is safe for populations ranging from pediatric to geriatric, and successfully treats a variety of orthopedic, neuromuscular, neurological and other medical conditions.
 There are various types of tape also known as kinesiotaping.
 Anderson Physical Therapy prefers ROCK TAPE at our facility.